refactorroom/pim/documents/lession_contribute/03_configuration_system.md

 ### Global Configuration Model

-CLG uses a global configuration model where settings affect all logger instances unless overridden at the instance level.
+pim uses a global configuration model where settings affect all logger instances unless overridden at the instance level.

 #### Core Configuration Variables
 ```go